konstin/poc-monotrail/Readme.md

 monotrail run -p 3.9 --extras fancy-pants python my_script.py --some-option
 ```

-Running scripts that used to be in `.venv/bin`:
+Running commands that used to be in `.venv/bin`:

 ```
-monotrail run script pytest
+monotrail run command pytest
 ```

 There's also a python package with an entrypoint: